Ashu-hub/All-About-MicroServices/SideNotes.md

 	Gateway can use a client side load balancer library (Ribbon) to distribute load across instances based on round-robin fashion

 	Reverse Proxy:-
-	It hides the services the rest of the world.
+	It hides the services/servers the rest of the world.
 It recieves the requests on behalf of Server from the client.
 	It is responsibility of reverse proxy to delegate the client requests to the relevant service/server.

-	Sometimes there may be case that serveral instance is running for a server behind the reverse proxy which is known as Clustering.In this case the reverse proxy determine the appropriate instance by something called load balancing.
+	Sometimes there may be case that serveral instance is running for a server behind the reverse proxy which is known as Clustering.
+In this case the reverse proxy determine the appropriate instance by something called load balancing.

 	Regarding the differences(Api getway and reverse proxy), they are very similar.
 It's just nomenclature.
 As you take a basic reverse proxy setup and start bolting on more pieces like authentication, rate limiting, dynamic config updates, and service discovery, people are more likely to call that an API gateway.

+- Advantages of API gateway-
+	1. Authentication- Instead of having authentication for every services we can have authentication only @ API.
+	2. SSL Termination- We can use ALL interrnal calls to use HTTP/Web Socket/rPC etc, no need for HTTPS call from API Gateway to services.
+	3. Load Balncce- It can also act as a load balancer to balanced the load between diff service instances.
+	4. Insulation- No client can access any service directly.
+It makes system to be loosely couple.

+-Disadvantages-
+	1. Increased no of hops -> Increased Latency
+	2. System becomes complicated.

 6. Hystrix:- It is implementation of Circuit breaker pattern, which gives you control over latency and failures ouccuring in the appication.
 			The main idea is to stop cascading failure in the distributed enviornment in a large number of Microservices application.
 This helps in fail- fast and recover asap.
 			It also provides one to add fallback methods that can be called in case of command failures.

-	configuration:
+	Feature of Circuit Breaker: Cached Response, Fallback-mechnaism(3rd party microservices), give time to Recover

+	Half open state: After a threshold time the circuit breaker will check if the service is up or not.
+This state is called as half open state.

+	Configuration:
 	How Hystrix Circuit-Breaker operates: Hystrix does not offer a circuit breaker which breaks after a given number of failures.
 The Hystrix circuit will break if: within a timespan of duration metrics.rollingStats.timeInMilliseconds, the percentage of actions resulting in a handled exception exceeds errorThresholdPercentage